marispulk/Front-End-JavaScript-Frameworks-Angular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `json-server --watch db.json -d 2000 --port 3000` for a JSON server.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding